aws/aws-toolkit-vscode/docs/debugging-nodejs-lambda-functions.md

 ## Install and configure prerequisites

 1. Install the [AWS Toolkit for Visual Studio Code (VS Code)](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode) (also see the [user guide](https://docs.aws.amazon.com/console/toolkit-for-vscode/setup-toolkit)).
-1. Launch VS Code and open a SAM application or [create a new one](https://docs.aws.amazon.com/console/toolkit-for-vscode/create-sam).
+1. Relaunch VS Code if necessary and open a SAM application or [create a new one](https://docs.aws.amazon.com/console/toolkit-for-vscode/create-sam).
 1. Open the folder that contains `template.yaml`.

 ## Configure your debugger